Utilization of 12-tone methodology in creating a one-movement concert jazz piece.

 Monitored and evaluated professional work experience in an environment related to the composition major.
-Placement is limited to situations available from or approved by the Office of Experiential Learning and the Composition Department chair or designee.
-To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
+Placement is limited to situations available from or approved by the Career Center and the Composition Department chair or designee.
+To apply for an internship, students must visit the Career Center prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
-International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning an internship.
+International students in F-1 status must obtain authorization on their Form I-20 from International Student Services prior to beginning an internship.

 Individualized instruction in composing somewhat more extended forms, and for larger instrumental and vocal combinations, possibly including electronics, than in CM-398.
 Weekly attendance at Composition Seminar required.